 5. Institutional investors should have a clear policy on the voting and disclosure of voting activity.
 The policy on voting should not be comprised only of a mechanical checklist; it should be designed to contribute to the sustainable growth of investee companies.

-Nikko AM exercises its voting rights in line with the Guidelines on Exercising Voting Rights determined by the company's Stewardship and Proxy Voting Committee.
+Nikko AM established the Stewardship and Proxy Voting Committee and created the Voting Rights Policy Oversight Committee as a body to monitor, oversee and provide advice to the former committee.
+The Stewardship and Voting Rights Policy Oversight Committee ensures that voting is carried out in accordance with the Guidelines on Exercising Voting Rights, which the committee administrates to ensure proper voting.
 Based on the rationale that increased corporate value in the medium- to long-term from sustained growth of investee companies will lead to increases in assets that Nikko AM manages for clients and beneficiaries, Nikko AM votes in favor of agenda items that support this rationale, but will vote against agenda items that do not.
-Every year, Nikko AM publicly releases the results of voting in investee companies on its website.

 6. Institutional investors in principle should report periodically on how they fulfill their stewardship responsibilities, including their voting responsibilities, to their clients and beneficiaries.

 Nikko AM's Stewardship Policy is regularly reviewed.
-In addition to publishing the results of its exercised voting rights on its company website, Nikko AM will disclose to individual clients information on voting for stocks held as assets if requested, and the reasons for voting decisions in respect of those stocks.
+In addition to publishing the results of its exercise of voting rights regarding Japanese equities on its company website, Nikko AM not only discloses how it voted on individual proposals but also provides to individual clients information on voting for stocks held as assets if requested, and the reasons for voting decisions in respect of those stocks.

 7. To contribute positively to the sustainable growth of investee companies, institutional investors should have in-depth knowledge of the investee companies and their business environment and skills and resources needed to appropriately engage with the companies and make proper judgments in fulfilling their stewardship activities.